 For example, you could test ad copy and keywords out on your search ads to see which one converts best.
 You could then take the best combination and transfer it across to an SEO campaign with some level of predictability as to how it might perform.

-At Zest, we’ve developed bespoke PPC automation scripts to handle the most labour intensive and ‘admin-heavy’ tasks in a fraction of the time it would take someone manually.
+At Zest Digital, we’ve developed bespoke PPC automation scripts to handle the most labour intensive and ‘admin-heavy’ tasks in a fraction of the time it would take someone manually.

 By deploying these scripts, your business could, for example, adjust your bidding based on the time of day, based on your peak times for conversion.

 The scope for search advertising is huge, and it’s growing every single year.
-A well-optimised account can deliver sensational results, such as delivering £14 for every £1 spent.
+A well-optimised account can deliver results with incredibly high ROIs, such as delivering £14 for every £1 spent.

-Next up is display advertising.
+Next up on the list of different types of online advertising, are display ads.
 This method of online advertising is more passive than search advertising and is particularly effective when used to build awareness pre-sale.

 Display advertising works by utilising partner website space to display relevant ads.
 The publisher (the website showing your ad) receives a cut of the advertising revenue that you (the advertiser) pays.
 And it’s no small pool.
 Google’s Display Network (GDN) reaches a staggering 92% of all internet users.